 Angina pectoris is the medical term for a recurring pain or discomfort in the chest or near the neck due to coronary artery disease (CAD).
-The number of angina patients in the United States is approximately 9.00 new refractory angina patients each year who do not adequately respond to medication, and are not amenable to invasive revascularization procedures such as percutaneous coronary interventions (PCI), with angioplasty and coronary stent placement or coronary artery bypass grafting (CABG).
-Currently our EECP therapy is mostly prescribed for these patients because of the potential to meet the guidelines for reimbursement of EECP therapy.
+The number of angina patients in the United States is approximately 9.0 million, according to the 2011 Update.
+There are approximately 100,000 to 150,000 new refractory angina patients each year who do not adequately respond to medication, and are not amenable to invasive revascularization procedures such as percutaneous coronary interventions (PCI), with angioplasty and coronary stent placement or coronary artery bypass grafting (CABG).
+Currently our EECP® therapy is mostly prescribed for these patients because of the potential to meet the guidelines for reimbursement of EECP® therapy.

 In February 1999, the Centers for Medicare and Medicaid Services (CMS), the federal agency that administers the Medicare program for approximately 47.7 million beneficiaries in 2011, issued a national coverage policy for the use of external counterpulsation therapy in the treatment of refractory angina.
 Medicare reimbursement guidelines have a significant impact in determining the available market for EECP® therapy.
-We believe that the majority of the pusper patients are covered by third-party payers.
-Medicare patients are covered by third-party payers.
-Medicare patients may to patients who do not adequately respond to medical therapy and are neadly amenable to invasive therapy.
+We believe that the majority of the patients who receive EECP® therapy are Medicare patients, and many of the younger patients are covered by third-party payers.
+Medicare guidelines limit reimbursement for EECP® therapy to patients who do not adequately respond to medical therapy and are not readily amenable to invasive therapy.
 As a result, an important element of our strategy is to grow the market for EECP® therapy by expanding reimbursement coverage to include a broader range of angina patients than the current coverage policy provides and enable EECP® therapy to compete more with other therapies for ischemic heart disease.
-To this end, we have engaged a consulting firm in a two-year agreement to assist us in promoting EECP therapy as a first line option in the treatment of CCS Class III/IV angina with both Medicare and a major healthcare third-party payer, and extending Medicare coverage to heart failure and Class I langina.
-Please see the "Reimbursement" section of this Form 10-K for a more detailed discussion of reimbursement insursement issues.
+To this end, we have engaged a consulting firm in a two-year agreement to assist us in promoting EECP therapy as a first line option in the treatment of CCS Class III/IV angina with both Medicare and a major healthcare third-party payer, and extending Medicare coverage to heart failure and Class II angina.
+Please see the "Reimbursement" section of this Form 10-K for a more detailed discussion of reimbursement issues.

-Congestive Heart Failure (CHF.
+Congestive Heart Failure (CHF)

 CHF is a condition in which the heart loses its pumping capacity to supply the metabolic needs of all other organs.
 The condition affects both sexes and is most common in people over age 50.
 Symptoms include angina, shortness of breath, weakness, fatigue, swelling of the abdomen, legs and ankles, rapid or irregular heartbeat and low blood pressure.
-CHF is treated with mendication surgepty, and, in certain severe cases, heart transplants.
-Left ventricular assist devices (LVADs) and the use of cardiac resynchronization and implantable defibrillations are useful in selected patients with heart on consensus therapy currently exists for CHF and patients must currently suffer their symptoms chronically and have a reduced life expectancy.
+CHF is treated with medication surgery, and, in certain severe cases, heart transplants.
+Left ventricular assist devices (LVADs) and the use of cardiac resynchronization and implantable defibrillators are useful in selected patients with heart failure.
+Still, no consensus therapy currently exists for CHF and patients must currently suffer their symptoms chronically and have a reduced life expectancy.